5 Ways to Change Your Exercise Routine While Pregnant

 Being pregnant doesn’t mean giving up your favorite spin class or morning jog.
-In fact, there are lots of reasons to exercise regularly during pregnancy.
+In fact, there are many benefits of exercise during pregnancy.

 “A lot of people think that they shouldn’t be working out, but, in fact, [one of the best things] you can do for the health of yourself and the baby is to incorporate movement into your pregnancy, as long as you feel up to it,” says Megan Roup, founder of the Sculpt Society and a certified pre- and postnatal fitness instructor in New York City.

-But before starting or maintaining any fitness routine, always consult with your doctor, since exercise may be unsafe for those with high-risk pregnancies, such as multiple gestations (twins, triplets, or more), a history of premature labor and/or delivery, or underlying medical illnesses causing reduction of blood flow to the developing fetus.
+But before starting or maintaining any fitness routine, always consult with your doctor to ensure you’re doing pregnancy-safe workouts.
+Exercise during pregnancy can be unsafe for those with high-risk pregnancies, such as multiple gestations (twins, triplets, or more), a history of premature labor and/or delivery, or underlying medical illnesses causing reduction of blood flow to the developing fetus.

-Whether you’re already an avid yogi or runner or you’re looking to start a new fitness routine, use these tips to ensure you have a safe, active pregnancy.
+Whether you’re already an avid exerciser or looking to start a new fitness routine, use these tips to ensure you have a safe and effective pregnancy workout plan.

-For those with healthy, uncomplicated pregnancies, the American College of Obstetricians and Gynecologists (ACOG) recommends engaging in at least 150 minutes of moderate-intense aerobic activity— enough to elevate the heart rate and work up a sweat—each week.
+For those with healthy, uncomplicated pregnancies, the American College of Obstetricians and Gynecologists (ACOG) recommends engaging in at least 150 minutes of moderate to intense aerobic activity— enough to elevate the heart rate and work up a sweat—each week.

-With the exception of high-risk conditions and pregnancies, Slugocki says those active prior to pregnancy can continue their favorite activities, as long as they’re cleared by a physician.
+With the exception of high-risk conditions and pregnancies, Slugocki says those active prior to pregnancy can continue their favorite activities in their pregnancy workout plan, as long as they’re cleared by a physician.

 New to working out?
 Slugocki recommends walking and other low-impact cardio, such as swimming and water aerobics, cycling on a stationary bike, or using an elliptical machine.
 Prenatal fitness classes, such as yoga and Pilates, taught by certified prenatal instructors are also ideal because they’re designed specifically for pregnant bodies.

-Regardless of fitness level, Slugocki advises against activities like rock climbing and skiing after the first trimester, due to the risk of falling, which could harm you or your fetus.
+Regardless of fitness level, Slugocki advises against strenuous or potentially dangerous activities like rock climbing and skiing after the first trimester, due to the risk of falling, which could harm you or your fetus.
 High-contact sports, such as soccer, basketball, and ice hockey, are also considered off-limits.

-“The more your body changes, the more you will have to modify movements,” says Laquisha Rena Smith, a certified personal trainer who is co-owner of Body By Kariim Fitness and founder of Mommy & Me Fitness + Nutrition with L. Rena in Atlanta.
+“The more your body changes, the more you will have to modify movements [in your prenatal workout plan],” says Laquisha Rena Smith, a certified personal trainer who is co-owner of Body By Kariim Fitness and founder of Mommy & Me Fitness + Nutrition with L. Rena in Atlanta.

 She recommends adjusting the intensity and duration of exercise as your pregnancy progresses.
-For example, you may need to listen to your body and decrease mileage and add walk breaks to runs or decrease reps and resistance when weight lifting.
+For example, you may need to listen to your body and decrease mileage and add walk breaks into your runs or decrease reps and resistance when weight lifting.

 Keep an eye on your balance, too.
 Relaxin, the pregnancy hormone that loosens ligaments and prepares the body for birth, can make it harder to maintain balance during exercises like box jumps and single-leg deadlifts.
-Roup suggests using a wall, chair, or countertop for added stability and widening your stance when doing lunges, curtsy squats, and other standing exercises, to prevent falls.
+Roup suggests using a wall, chair, or countertop for added stability and widening your stance when doing lunges, curtsy squats, and other standing exercises in order to prevent falls.

-4. Find New Ways to Work Your Core
+Find New Ways to Do Core Workouts During Pregnancy

-Having a strong core can not only help with labor and delivery, but prevent postnatal complications like diastasis recti (abdominal separation) and incontinence, says Roup.
-But avoid traditional crunches and twisting and cross-body movements, which are not only uncomfortable as pregnancy progresses, but can lead to abdominal bulges and separations that actually weaken the core.
+Despite these benefits of working your core during pregnancy, it’s best to avoid traditional crunches, along with twisting and cross-body movements, which are not only uncomfortable as pregnancy progresses, but can lead to abdominal bulges and separations that actually weaken the core.

 Instead, Roup recommends modified planks using a wall or chair for support as well as glute bridges, bird dogs, clamshells, and fire hydrants to build core strength and stability.
-Smith recommends simple diaphragmatic breathing exercises, both pre- and postpartum, saying they can strengthen abdominal muscles while easing anxiety and stress.
+Smith recommends simple diaphragmatic breathing exercises, both pre- and postpartum.
+These pregnancy-safe workouts can strengthen abdominal muscles while easing anxiety and stress.
 (See below for how to do these exercises.)

 Smith agrees, advising: “Feed and nurture your body and your baby, be gentle with yourself, and understand that the journey back to pre-baby fitness will take time.”